‘Bachelor In Paradise’ Fans React To Tahzjuan Hawkins’ Epic Meltdown Over John Paul Jones

 — Lauren Zima (@laurenzima) August 27, 2019

-Bachelor in Paradise fans definitely saw the unraveled side of Tahzjuan, but away from reality TV cameras–and that Mexican heat — she seems to have it together.
+Bachelor in Paradise fans definitely saw the unraveled side of Tahzjuan, but away from reality TV cameras — and that Mexican heat — she seems to have it together.
 Hollywood Life notes that Tahzjuan has worked as a Program Specialist at Lyft and was previously a Business Development Associate for Driver Growth.
-In addition, she’s working on her Master’s Degree in Business Administration and Management at Colorado State University after graduating with a Bachelor’s degree in Organizational Communication from Metropolitan State University of Denver in 2015.
+In addition, she’s working on her Master’s Degree in Business Administration and Management at Colorado State University after graduating with a bachelor’s degree in Organizational Communication from Metropolitan State University of Denver in 2015.
 She also has two dogs.

 While Tahzjuan made for some great Bachelor in Paradise moments, her goodbye was anticlimactic.
 JPJ ultimately gave his rose to Haley, and Tahzjuan Hawkins exited the beach in Mexico with little fanfare.
 But there’s always the reunion.